facebookresearch/AudioMAE/README.md

 ```

 ### 2. Prepare data:
-Please try to download AudioSet [here](https://research.google.com/audioset/).
+Please download AudioSet at [here](https://research.google.com/audioset/).
 Due to copyright we cannot release the data.
 The data annotation json parased and used in this work is available [here](https://drive.google.com/file/d/1cAiaL69HFm1zSW4hqFQpdhNfHiVKBFNA/view?usp=share_link).
 The format follows the one in [AST](https://github.com/YuanGongND/ast).
 Please be sure to modify the path in the scripts accordingly to reflect your own setup.

 ### 3. Pretrianing on AudioSet-2M
 For the brave ones to pre-train on AudioSet-2M: Please use the pretrain_audioset2M.sh by: